FernandoSchett/turing_machine/README.md

 ## Resourses 🧑‍🔬:

-- MT1: classic single-tape Turing Machine it processes input data on a single tape to determine the arrival time at the destination.
+- MT1 O(n^2): classic single-tape Turing Machine it processes input data on a single tape to determine the arrival time at the destination.

-- MT2: a new machine that introduces a two-tape Turing Machine with enhanced parallel processing capabilities.
-With dual tapes and transitions from the final state, MT2 show a simple example of how it can provide flexibility and computational efficiency.
+- MT2 O(n): a new machine that introduces a two-tape Turing Machine with enhanced parallel processing capabilities.
+With dual tapes and transitions from the final state, MT2 show a simple example of how it can provide flexibility with more tapes.

 ## Results 📈: